audienceproject/userreport-tag-template/README.md

-# UserReport script for Google Tag Manager
+# UserReport for Google Tag Manager
 Installs UserReport to your websites